Anthonywilde1/Anthony_Wilde_T3A1/README.md

 /*------------------------------------------------------------------------------*/
 /*hoisting*/

-console.log(fun()) # this will console.log the function of fun despite function being below it
+console.log(fun()) // this will console.log the function of fun despite function being below it

 x = 3

 if (x < 2 ) {
-  console.log( this code exists to demonstrate that hoisting skips past it to find the function before returning to the top);
+  console.log("this code exists to demonstrate that hoisting skips past it to find the function before returning to the top");
 }

 const fun = () => {
-  console.log(I am having fun)
+  console.log("I am having fun")
 }

 ```